What Is Heart Disease?

 What Is a Heart Attack?

 When a coronary artery becomes blocked (usually by a blood clot), an area of heart tissue loses its blood supply.
 This reduction of blood can quickly damage and/or kill heart tissue, so quick treatments in an emergency department and/or catheterization suite are necessary to reduce the loss of heart tissue.
 Loss of heart tissue due to a blockage can cause symptoms such as chest pain, shortness of breath, weakness, and even death.
-Quick treatments have reduced the number of deaths from heart attacks in recent years; however, about 610,000 people die from heart disease in the US each year (1 in every 4 deaths) according to the CDC.
+Quick treatments have reduced the number of deaths from heart attacks in recent years.
+About 790,000 people suffer from heart attacks in the U.S. each year.

 Heart Attack Symptoms